Livku2/Oculus-Quit-Offset-Debugger/README.md

 It will just give you the offsets of both quit methods in the debug log

 I do not want to add the source due to certain script kiddies

+Just type your package name in and press inject